1963 Pacific typhoon season: Typhoon Agnes (Ising)

+Agnes hit the Philippines and China.

 Typhoon Bess

 On July 27 Tropical Depression 20W formed in the West Pacific.
 It drifted northward, reaching tropical storm on the 30th before turning to the southwest.
 Bess turned to the north on August 2, and reached typhoon status early on the 3rd.
 Bess rapidly intensified to a peak of 150 mph on the 4th, but weakened as it continued northward.
 On the 9th it struck Japan, and on the 11th Bess became extratropical.
 At the time, Bess had the longest longevity of a Western Pacific tropical cyclone.

 Typhoon Bess caused severe damage on the island of Kyūshū.
 23 people were killed and 6 were missing.